-The Nebraska Council works to promote the independence, integration and productivity of people with developmental disabilities.
-The Council identifies and addresses pressing needs, including inequities in employment, education, housing, transportation health care, and community inclusion.
-In 2013, the Nebraska Council received $451,533 in federal funding authorized under the Developmental Disabilities Act to support its work.
-It has 23 members appointed by the Governor with 60% of these members being people with developmental disabilities or family members.
-In 2013, the Nebraska Planning Council on Developmental Disabilities supported a number of activities including the following:
+The Nebraska Planning Council on Developmental Disabilities works to promote the independence, integration, and productivity of people with developmental disabilities.
+The Council identifies and addresses pressing needs, including inequities in employment, education, housing, transportation, health care, and community inclusion.
+In 2014, the Nebraska Planning Council received $452,431 in federal funding authorized under the Developmental Disabilities Act to support its work.
+Its 23 members are appointed by the Governor with 60% of these members being individuals with developmental disabilities or family members.
+In 2014, the Council supported a number of activities including, the following:

 If you have additional questions or comments about the Council’s activities or would like to receive a copy of the complete annual report, please contact: